jimmio/costume_world/README.md

 ## What does it, like, really do?

 1. Generates shellcode from an executable using `donut`
-1. Inserts the shellcode into a basic C++ implant and updates the length of the byte array accordingly
+1. Inserts the shellcode into a C++ dropper template and updates the length of the byte array accordingly
 1. Compiles the C++ dropper with `gcc`
 1. Packs the resulting executable with `upx`

 ## Why bother?

-I was trying to find some minimal, simple modifications to get an official `mimikatz` release past Defender.
+I was trying to find some minimal modifications to get an official `mimikatz` release past Defender.
 Then I got tired of manually running the commands and forgetting to update the payload length for `VirtualAlloc`.

 ## Does it bypass AV?

 It depends.
 Observed during testing in late 2021:

 - Regular Defender did not detect or block `mimikatz` as a `donut` module, but did detect and block even a benign `upx`-packed PE ("Trojan:Win32/Wacatac.B!ml").
-- Defender for Endpoint detected and blocked the use of `donut` for being `donut` ("VirTool:Win32/Wovdnut.gen!B"), but it didn't care about `upx` (only what was present once it was unpacked).
+- Defender for Endpoint detected and blocked the use of `donut` for being `donut` ("VirTool:Win32/Wovdnut.gen!B"), but it didn't care about `upx` so much as what was present once the PE was unpacked.

 Think more "Halloween party" and less "deep cover CIA disguise".